zgalaz/data-science-helpers/README.md

 classification, regression, etc. It contains a handful of useful utility functions as well as modern-looking and easy-to-use visualizations that make playing with the data a real joy.

-The main package that contains all of the provided helpers is named **helpers**.
-For more information, please see the description provided in the docstrings or take a look at the **jupyter notebooks**  for each of the provided packages.
+The main package that contains all the magic is named **helpers**.
+For more information, please see the description provided in the docstrings or take a look at the **jupyter notebooks**  for each of the packages.

 This package is developed by the members of [Brain Disease Analysis Laboratory](http://bdalab.utko.feec.vutbr.cz/) (**BDALab**).
 For more information, please contact the main author: Zoltan Galaz at <z.galaz@feec.vutbr.cz>.